Lezette/dataStructure-and-algorithms/README.md

 ## DS and AL

-To enhance my proficiency in Data Structures and Algorithms, I plan to engage in algorithmic challenges, refine my solutions as needed, and then upload the solutions to this repo.
+To enhance my proficiency in Data Structures and Algorithms, I will be engaging in several Algorithm challenges, refine my solutions as needed, and then push the solutions to this repo.